Second-Order Integrator

 Initial condition dx/dt —

-initial value of the state dx/dt
+initial state value dx/dt

 Scalar / array of real numbers